Centering Sessions is Michigan’s first

 4. Emphasizes community and connection.

-• All CS courses include 3 hours of clay instruction with an experienced veteran of the ceramic arts weekly, tailored to help group members
+• All Centering Sessions experiences include focused clay instruction with an experienced veteran of the ceramic arts each week, tailored to help group members

 1. Find their unique artistic voice.